-Giorgio Scalici is a postdoctoral researcher (Investigador FCT fellow) at the Instituto de Etnomusicologia (INET-MD), Universidade Nova, Lisbon (Portugal), and part of the Advisory Board of the Durham University Centre for Death and Life Studies.
+I am Giorgio Scalici, a research fellow for the FRED project in the Department of History, Anthropology, Religions, Performing Arts of the University of Rome “La Sapienza”.
+Before I was a postdoctoral researcher (Investigador FCT fellow) at the Instituto de Etnomusicologia (INET-MD), Universidade Nova, Lisbon (Portugal), and part of the Advisory Board of the Durham University Centre for Death and Life Studies.
 He obtained a BA degree in Music Disciplines at the University of Palermo (Italy) in 2009, completed a MA degree in Ethnomusicology at the Sapienza University of Rome (Italy) in 2013, and accomplished a Ph.D. in Religious Studies and Ethnomusicology at Durham University (UK) in 2019.
 He obtained a doctoral grant by the Arts and Humanities Research Council Northern Bridge Doctoral Training Partnership (AHRC 2015-2019).

-During the year 2010-2018, he has been invited as guest lecturer by the Catholic University of the Sacred Heart of Rome (Italy) for the first level Professional Master’s Programmes in “Autoptic, histopathological, microbiological and radiological diagnostic techniques”, by the Tadulako University (Indonesia) for the Religious Studies module and by the University of Palermo for the Music of the World module.
+During the year 2010-2018, I have been invited as guest lecturer by the Catholic University of the Sacred Heart of Rome (Italy) for the first level Professional Master’s Programmes in “Autoptic, histopathological, microbiological and radiological diagnostic techniques”, by the Tadulako University (Indonesia) for the Religious Studies module and by the University of Palermo for the Music of the World module.